Mycosphaerellales » Mycosphaerellaceae » Filiella

 Material examined: see Videira et al. (2016).

-Filiella comprises only one species known on several host plant such as on Angelica, Apium, Archangelica, Astrantia, Eremodaucus, Heracleum, Laserpitium, Libanotis, Pastinaca, and other hosts (Apiaceae).
-Filiella seems to be host specific.
-Filiella is reported from Caucasus, Central Asia, Europe, N. America and S. Africa (Braun 1995).
-Numerous new taxa remain to be described, but only a small fraction of Filiella has been reported so far.
+Filiella comprises only one species causing leaf spots on several host plants such as on Angelica, Apium, Archangelica, Astrantia, Eremodaucus, Heracleum, Laserpitium, Libanotis, Pastinaca and other hosts (Apiaceae).
+Filiella is reported from Central Asia, Europe (Caucasus), North America and South Africa (Braun 1995).
 Re-collection of Filiella is needed as molecular data is limited for the genus.

 About Dothideomycetes